 Current Fire-AKWFJ Breakdown

-The dataset identified above are the authoritative sources for Alaska wildland fire information.

-AFS will maintain a publically available web mapping application that displays information relative to Alaska Wildland fire.
+AFS will maintain a publicly available web mapping application that displays information relative to Alaska Wildland fire.
 However, other agencies may use the authoritative datasets to develop similar applications tailored to their specific agency needs.
 AFS will collaborate with other agencies in the development of user requirements, files, databases, and applications.

 Costs for application modifications specific to an agency’s requirements will be determined on a project-by-project basis and billed to that agency as appropriate.